-- (28) The FIN-FSA's authority to issue more detailed regulations on the procedures to be followed in customer due diligence and the management of risks posed by customers to the activities of a supervised entity is based on the following provisions: Section 39(4) of the Payment Institutions Act, chapter 15, section 18(4) of the Credit Institutions Act, section 13(4) of the Virtual Currency Providers Act, chapter 12, section 3(4) of the Investment Services Act, chapter 12, section 10 of the AIFM Act, chapter 6, section 21(4) of the Insurance Companies Act, chapter 26, section 15(4) of the Act on Common Funds and chapter 8, section 13 of the Act on the Book-Entry System and Settlement Operations. - (29) For the purposes of regulation 35, a supervised entity refers to supervised entities falling within the scope of authority to issue regulations under paragraph 28 above.
+- (30) The FIN-FSA's authority to issue more detailed regulations on the procedures to be followed in customer due diligence and the management of risks posed by customers to the activities of a supervised entity is based on the following provisions: Section 39(4) of the Payment Institutions Act, chapter 15, section 18(4) of the Credit Institutions Act, section 13(4) of the Virtual Currency Providers Act, chapter 12, section 3(4) of the Investment Services Act, chapter 12, section 10 of the AIFM Act, chapter 6, section 21(4) of the Insurance Companies Act, chapter 26, section 15(4) of the Act on Common Funds and chapter 8, section 13 of the Act on the Book-Entry System and Settlement Operations. - (31) For the purposes of regulation 37, a supervised entity refers to supervised entities falling within the scope of authority to issue regulations under paragraph 30 above.

-- (30) According to the FIN-FSA's interpretation, a supervised entity may decide, relying on its riskbased procedures, what it documents and information it considers obtained from a reliable and independent source as referred to in chapter 1, section 4(7) of the AML Act, unless otherwise provided in other legislation.17 - (31) The FIN-FSA also recommends that supervised entities consider the purpose for which the document was granted and in what process, when assessing what verification documents to consider reliable and independent within the meaning of chapter 1, section 4(7) of the AML Act.
+- (32) According to the FIN-FSA's interpretation, a supervised entity may decide, relying on its riskbased procedures, what it documents and information it considers obtained from a reliable and independent source as referred to in chapter 1, section 4(7) of the AML Act, unless otherwise provided in other legislation. - (33) The FIN-FSA also recommends that supervised entities consider the purpose for which the document was granted and in what process, when assessing what verification documents to consider reliable and independent within the meaning of chapter 1, section 4(7) of the AML Act.
 Based on a risk-based assessment, a supervised entity may create different procedures for the

-17 For example, section 17 of the Electronic Identification Act provides on the identification of a natural person applying for a means of identification.
-The Electronic Identification Act uses the term "proofing of a person's identity" as opposed to "verification" in the AML Act, both translated as verification into English.
-Chapter 7, section 15 of the Consumer Protection Act provides on the verification ("todentaminen") of the identity of a credit applicant.
+&lt;sup>21 As an example of circumstances where acceptable identification documents/information are prescribed in other legislation, section 17 of the Electronic Identification Act provides on the identification of a natural person applying for a means of identification.
+The Electronic Identification Act uses the concept of "proofing of a person's identity" as opposed to "verification" in the AML Act, both translated as verification into English.
+In addition, chapter 7, section 15 of the Consumer Protection Act provides on the verification of the identity of a credit applicant.
+According to said section, where identity is verified electronically, the lender must apply an identification method meeting the requirements provided in section 8 of the Act on Strong Electronic Identification and Electronic Trust Services (617/2009).

-16 Article 14 of 4AMLD.
+&lt;sup>20 Article 14(3) of 4AMLD.